Ecconia/Minecraft-Launcher-Java/README.md

 GUI?!
 Who needs that??
 It should be possible to control the launcher full via terminal terminal, if required.
 But ofc it should have a simplistic GUI which allows to start a game with at most one click.

 # Contact:
-I have a discord server for my (Ecconia's) projects: http://discord.gg/dYYxNvp You may drop related ideas there, or ask related questions. :)
+I have a discord server for my (Ecconia's) projects: https://discord.gg/dYYxNvp \
+The project is discontinued and no longer functional, but you are still welcome to ask questions about it or anything related. :)